 Three descriptions of an offering that glorifies God is set forth in this verse:

-Today we come to the second description–”An acceptable sacrifice.”
+Now we come to the second description—”an acceptable sacrifice.”

 “an acceptable sacrifice”

-This sacrifice was first acceptable to Paul then it was acceptable to God.
+This sacrifice was first acceptable to Paul, and then it was acceptable to God.
 When we give to God’s servants, it pleases God.
-If we find anything in the Bible that pleases God we should take note of it.
+If we find anything in the Bible that pleases God, we should take note of it.
 If we want to please God, we should give financially to God’s work.
 Children who have enough sense to please their parents undergo an easier life.
 It would not be so difficult to extract $10 from their parents.
-If we would learn this lesson about God, we would find that he is favorably inclined toward us.
+If we learned this lesson about God, we would find that He is favorably inclined toward us.

-The word sacrifice means “to slay.”
-This is not the act of sacrifice but “the thing slain.”
-In the Old Testament this word was used of animal sacrifices.
+The word sacrifice means to slay.
+This is not the act of sacrifice but the thing slain.
+In the Old Testament, this word was used for animal sacrifices.
 Their gift was a sacrifice.
-(II Cor.
-8:1-5) They gave out of poverty.
+(2 Cor.
+8:1-5).
+They gave out of poverty.
 Here it is a money sacrifice that is acceptable to God.

 This “acceptable sacrifice” is propitious (satisfying) to God.
 He regards our offering of money with favor.